-1. Rinse away nasal congestion.
-Wash away gunk that’s interfering with your breathing by doing regular nasal rinses.
-Nasal rinse kits can be found at most drugstores and are easy and painless to use.
-Essentially, you are rinsing your nasal cavity with a mixture of distilled water and sodium.
+Wash away mucous that’s interfering with your breathing by doing regular nasal rinses.
+Nasal rinse kits can be found at most pharmacies and are easy and painless to use.
+Essentially, you are rinsing your nasal cavity with a mixture of distilled water and sodium chloride.
 This helps to clear your nasal passages and keep them moist.
 If you’re uncomfortable with a nose rinse, try a saline nasal spray instead.

 It’s important to create a healthy environment that promotes quality sleep.
 Because incoming light tells the brain to wake up, try to block morning light from reaching your eyes.
 You can accomplish this by hanging dark curtains or by wearing a comfortable sleep mask that covers your eyes.
 Also, if you have a brightly illuminated alarm clock, make sure it’s not facing you during the night.

 Before bed, muster the strength to take a hot shower.
 When you get out, the drop in body temperature helps prepare your brain for sleep.
 Bonus: Steam loosens congestion and hydrates your nasal and throat passages, helping them decongest naturally.

 Put on a pair of cozy socks before you go to bed.
 According to a Swiss study, warming your feet helps your body relax and puts you in the snooze zone.1

 When you’re sick, sleep with your head elevated.
 Prop yourself up with a few extra pillows or the plump cushions from your sofa.
 Sleeping elevated helps ease sinus pressure and makes breathing less difficult.